ibpsa/project1/meetings/2019-04-03-expert-meeting-aachen/wp_3/minutes_breakout_sessions.md

 * Definition of next common exercise:
     * Based on template!
     * Don't limit ideas because they don't fit in the template, but do get a standardised format, in which we can clearly indicate: I want to do this or that or that.
+* Template for district definitions:
+    * cityGML might be a good option, as it is a "standard" solution used also by the industry.
+We should go with standards as much as possible.
+But also document if we are hitting a wall, and things are not possible.
+Check first how easy it is to implement and use the cityGML format.
+If it is very difficult, then we will not use it. > Get input from WP2
+* Differences between different solvers in Modelica:
+    * Ina tested the difference between three solvers (dassl, lsodar and cvode) in Modelica.
+On the building level, the difference in annual behaviour between different solvers is really small!
+So we should not worry about it.
+The temporal behaviour is to be checked (hourly profiles).
 * Suggestions of Igor:
     * Igor suggested to use a "load profile generator" (under development at SINTEF/Norway) based on real measurements from buildings served by district heating; it contains several categories of non-residential buildings too.
 This would be a completely "black box" model and cannot help very much for investigating the building side, but it could be a useful tool for quickly generating a variety of loads for the network side.
     * In addition, one could also think of using grey-box models (reduced order models) in two variations.
 One is to estimate the parameters from predefined archetypes, e.g. from TABULA, as some modelica libraries already do (I would call this a "light-grey" model).
 The other way is to calibrate parameters from real measurements (and I would call this a "dark-grey" model)... which of course implies we should have access to a common database with enough (hourly) measurements for several building types (homes, offices, etc.).
 So the first step should be to create such a database by pulling together measurements from the different institutes.